-BID FORM
+BID FORM Л

 То: Joliet Junior College 1215 Houbolt Road Joliet, IL 60431-8938

 Project:

 Date:

-Submitted by:
+Submitted b by:

 (Full Name)

 (Address)

-(City, State, Z ip)
+(City, State , Zip)

 (Phone) (Fax) (Email)

 PART 1 OFFER

-Having examined the site and having familiarized itself with the conditions affecting the cost of the work associated with the , and with the bidding documents, Bidder herby proposes to perform everything required and to furnish all labor, materials, necessary tools, expendable equipment and transportation services necessary to complete in a workmanlike manner the subdivision of work stated above in accordance with the bidding documents for the following sums:
+the cost of the bidding furnish all l services necessity. the work associated with thedocuments, Bidder herby propose abor, materials, necessary tools, ecessary to complete in a workman rized itself with the conditions affecting, and with es to perform everything required and to expendable equipment and transportation like manner the subdivision of work documents for the following sums:

 Base Bid:

-Dollars(

-Write amount in both alpha and numeric, in case of discrepancy the lesser amount shown will govern.
+Write amou shown will a govern. ase of discrepancy the lesser amount

-Alternate Bid:

-A1 Link to existing building \$ Add Ψ 1 Iuu

-We have included herewith, the Security Deposit as required by the Instructions to Bidders.
+We have in Bidders. cluded nerewith, the Security Dep posit as required by the Instructions to